clelidm/MinCompSpin_BasisSearch128/README.md

     - `-fix-kmaxX`: using the search in fixed representation up to order `kmax=X` (where `X` is replaced by the appropriate number);
     - `-var-kmaxX`: using the search in varying representations up to order `kmax=X` (where `X` is replaced by the appropriate number).

  - **Additional outputs:** The two searches in fixed and varying representations have additional outputs that will be automatically placed in a separate folder (within the `OUTPUT` folder).
+These files record the successive sets of operators and bases found during each procedure (in fixed or varying representation: the prefix `Ri_` indicates in which iteration `i` of the representation the operators are printed).

  - **Interpreting the printed Basis:**  How to read the output Basis? and where to find it?